-HEADPIECE: STRAIGHT DROP
+STRAIGHT DROP

 PRIOR to cocking the headpiece, set for straight drop by pulling out the headpiece straight drop/forward motion knob until you feel it is "set" into position.
 This will be just short of coming into contact with the cocking bar.
-If you pull the knob out too far, simply push it back in and continue.
+If you pull the knob out too far, simply push it back in.

-HEADPIECE: FORWARD MOTION DROP
+FORWARD MOTION DROP